GioF71/tidal-connect/README.md

 ### Clone the repository

 You need to clone the repository.
-Make sure that git is installed using the following command on debian/ubuntu and derived distributions (this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio):
+Make sure that `git` is installed using the following command on debian/ubuntu and derived distributions (this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio):

 ```
+sudo apt update
 sudo apt install -y git
 ```